 You can’t say “the company who patented the Giant Gizmo” because a company (the opinions of corporate lawyers notwithstanding) is not a person.
 It’s a non-living entity (the opinions of some science fiction writers notwithstanding).
 So you need to say “the company that patented the Giant Gizmo.”

-More Tricks (and Traps) of the Writing Trade
+More Tricks (& Traps) of the Writing Trade

-We bloggers are living in tough linguistic times.
+We writers are living in tough linguistic times.
 The lines between formal written language and the more casual spoken word have blurred tremendously with the explosion of personal computers, e-mail, and the Internet.